raimis001/AOGSaveAsset/README.md

 ## Installation

-Sorry now its not working from custom package, just copy https://github.com/raimis001/AOGSaveAsset/blob/main/Assets/Scripts/SaveSystem/SaveManager.cs to your scripts folder
+Sorry now its not working from custom package, just copy https://github.com/raimis001/AOGSaveAsset/blob/main/Assets/Scripts/SaveSystem/SaveManager.cs to your scripts folder unfortunately, this is a pure C# compilation limitation: partial class parts are combined before compilation — and if they already reside in different assemblies (as happens with a Unity package), the compiler simply no longer sees them as a single unit.

 `Add custom Unity package from Git url:
 `https://github.com/raimis001/AOGSaveAsset.git?path=/Assets/Scripts/SaveSystem